Genrevvv/university.db/README.md

 The `courses` table includes:

 * `id`, which serves as the unique identifier for a course, is of type `INTEGER`.
 This column has the `PRIMARY KEY` constraint applied.
-* `department`, which specifies the department the course is part of, is of type `TEXT`.
+* `course_code`, which specifies the course code for the sepecific course, is of type `TEXT`.
+This column has a `UNIQUE` constraint ensuring that no course will have the same code.
 * `title`, which specifies the title of the course, is of type `TEXT`.
+* `units`, which specifies the units of the course, is of type `REAL`.
+This column has a `CHECK` constraint ensuring that `units` are positive value.
 * `semester`, which specifies the semester in which the course was held, is of type `INTEGER`.
 In the Philippines, we use numbers to denote semesters due to having only a few seasons, unlike other countries.
 * `year_level`, which specifies the year level when the courses were taken, is of type `INTEGER`.